What Are Dental Sealants?

 As teeth develop, pits, fissures or deep grooves form on the surface of the tooth.
 The pits and fissures are the most cavity-prone areas, especially in children.
 Dr. Ogando at West Town Dental Care will carefully evaluate which teeth would benefit from dental sealants.

 Dental sealants are a preventive, non-invasive dental procedure that helps to prevent cavities.
 The sealant is a tough plastic material that is designed to bond with the tooth’s enamel and forms a shield against decay.
-Sealants are tooth-colored or white, so they are barely visible.
+West Town Dental Care offers tooth-colored dental sealants, so they are barely visible.

 What Are Pits & Fissures?